ad220/mips-emulator/README.md

 # MIPS Emulator

 Small MIPS Emulator as a final project for Grenoble INP - Esisar.
 Therefore, some parts of the code / comments can be in French.
+A web interface for this program can be found [there](https://github.com/ad220/mips-emulator-demo) and a demo is hosted [here](https://mips-emulator.arthurdavid.fr/).

 ## How to use ?
 ```bash